freshworks/GLips-Figma-Context-MCP/ROADMAP.md

   - [ ] Return data on animations / transitions
   - [?]
 State management hints

+### Parsing Logic

+- [ ] Inline variables that only show up once, and keep global vars only for variables that are reused

 ### Image & Asset Handling

 - [ ] **Fix masked / cropped image exports**